Leadership

 Set a milestone at each marker.
 The detail of your plan for a newly hired employee's first 90 days is what separates a hire who thrives from one who quietly drifts toward the exit.

 Treat the 90-day review as a two-way door.
 Ask the hire what surprised them, what was confusing, and what they would change.
-That feedback is free product research for your next start date, and it sharpens your onboarding best practices over time.
+That feedback is free product research for your next start date, and it protects the onboarding investment you worked hard to earn.

 Remote vs On-Site: Adapting the Checklist